 Focus Risk Factor Control Measures Engage with the NHS Test and Trace process Health Protection Team Contact West Yorkshire HPT Public Health England Blenheim House West One Duncombe Street Leeds LS1 4PL Telephone 0113 386 0300 Out of hours advice 0114 304 9843 Under utilising the resources available to support the spread of infection.
 Ensure leaders understand the NHS Test and Trace process and how to contact their local Public Health England health protection team.
 Staff members and parents/carers must understand that they will need to be ready and willing to: Book a test if they are displaying symptoms.
 Not come into school if they have symptoms, and must be sent home to self isolate if they develop them in school.
-Testing children - all children can be tested including under 5s but children aged 11 and under will need to be helped by their parents or carers if using a home testing kit.
+Testing children - all children can be tested including under 5s but children aged 11 and under will need to be helped by their parents o carers if using a home testing kit.
 Provide details of anyone they have been in close contact with if they were to test positive for coronavirus or asked by NHS Test and Trace.
-Self isolate if they have been in close contact with someone who develops coronavirus symptoms or someone who tests positive for the virus.
-Tests can be booked online through the NHS testing and tracing website - www.nhs.uk/conditions/coronavirus-covid-19/testingfor-coronavirus/ By the autumn term, all schools will be provided with a small number of home testing kits that they can give directly to parents or carers collecting a child who has developed symptoms at school, or staff who have developed symptoms at school school must be informed of the test result immediately.
+Self isolate if they have been in close contact with grave.
+Tests can be booked online through the NHS testing and tracing website - www.nhs.uk/conditions/coronavirus-covid-19/testingfor-coronavirus/ Schools have been provided with a small number of home testing kits that they can give directly to parents or carers collecting a child who has developed symptoms at school, or staff who have developed symptoms at school.
+School must be informed of the test result immediately.